 Ge.
-12. A special period or subject in German literature, thought, or history (i): History and identity in Germany, 1750 to the present
+12. A special period or subject in German literature, thought, or history (i): History and identity in Germany, 1750 to the present.

-Lists of recommended reading are available from the Department of German and Dutch.
+Lists of recommended reading for these papers are available from the Department of German and Dutch.

 Modern Greek